neoascetic/status.githack.com/README.md

 - **Automated monitoring**: Checks your endpoints on schedule and logs results automatically.
 - **Instant notifications**: Get email alerts when services go down via GitHub Actions.
 - **Transparent & open**: All data and history are stored in your own GitHub repository.
-- **No vendor lock-in**: You control your data, your config, and your branding.
+- **No vendor lock-in**: You keep full control of your data and monitoring history.
 - **Free & open-source**: No hidden fees, no limits, no closed code.

+## Who is it for?
+- Indie hackers, open-source maintainers, small teams, and anyone who wants a simple, transparent status page without SaaS lock-in.

 ## How it works